MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 1. To create a new Kaizala Action, go to **Extensions** > **Actions** from the left navigation bar.

 2. Select **New Action** from the top right of the page.
-You will find a list of Action templates for you to choose from.
+You'll find a list of Action templates for you to choose from.
 Action templates are arranged in three categories.

    - **Collect Information** – Allows Action creator to create Actions that can be used to collect information from group members.
 Actions created using these templates can be added to the groups, and group members can respond anytime.
 It doesn't require to be posted in the group.